wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/expedited-virgin-joomla.md

 <span style="color:red">export S3_SECRET_KEY="eAlmwh3y7eJovZSN/JDJkS7RZrsbdvjvburfr7whs"  #MANDATORY</span>
 export S3_HOST_BASE="ams1.vultrobjects.com"
 export S3_LOCATION="US" #For digitalocean, this always needs to be set to "US"
-export DIRECTORIES_TO_MOUNT="" #This should always be unset for a virgin and baseline deployments
 export PERSIST_ASSETS_TO_DATASTORE="0" #This should always be set to 0 for a virgin and baseline deployment

 \#####OS Settings#########